Koyo Aoyagi: Pitching style

-Personal Trivia
+Personal life

 Aoyagi started throwing from a three-quarters delivery when he started pitching in grade school, then slowly progressed to being a full sidethrower in 6th grade.
 At first, the team manager tried to fix his mechanics, but eventually decided to encourage him to keep throwing from the side.
 Despite this, his pitching form was made fun of by other kids so he tried to switch to overhead pitching once more in junior high.
 His arm started hurting shortly after doing this so he returned to throwing from the side.

 Aoyagi is also an avid manga fan.
 When he first joined the Tigers, he moved into their dormitory with about 300 volumes of the Weekly Shōnen Magazine.
 When he played in the 2016 Winter League, he kept posting sad tweets of not being able to read the magazine in Taiwan.
 Kodansha, the manga's publisher, read about Aoyagi's tweets, and promised him that they will reserve copies of the magazine that he wasn't able to read while overseas.
 The company sent 3 weeks worth of the magazine to the Tiger's camp when Aoyagi returned to Japan.
 Kodansha is thinking about naming him their manga publicity ambassador.